 - Uses words like I’m mad rather than throwing or hitting

 - Tells you the rules or shows that she feels badly about breaking rules.
 For example, your child might say no to herself as she does something off-limits, like opening the fridge.
 Or he might tell you at the park, Don’t walk in front of the swings.

-When you see challenging behavior, it usually means that your child can’t figure out how to express her feelings in an acceptable way or doesn’t know how to get a need met.
+When you see challenging behavior in toddlers, it usually means that the child can’t figure out how to express their feelings in an acceptable way or doesn’t know how to get a need met.
 What helps your child learn is when your response shows her a different, more constructive way to handle these feelings.